Brewster-Douglass Housing Projects

-The Brewster-Douglass Housing Projects (officially named the Frederick Douglass Homes, and alternately named Frederick Douglass Projects, Frederick Douglass Apartments, Brewster-Douglass Homes, and Brewster-Douglass Projects) were the largest residential housing project owned by the city of Detroit.
+The Brewster-Douglass Housing Projects (officially named the Frederick Douglass Homes, and alternately named Frederick Douglass Projects, Frederick Douglass Apartments, Brewster-Douglass Homes, and Brewster-Douglass Projects) comprised the largest government-subsidized residence and housing project owned by the city of Detroit.
 It was located in the Brush Park section on the east side of Detroit, Michigan, United States, near the Chrysler Freeway, Mack Avenue and St. Antoine Street.
-The housing project was named after Brewster Street, which ran through the area, and Frederick Douglass, African American abolitionist, author, and reformer.
-It was demolished in phases between 2003 and 2014.
+The project was named after Brewster Street, which ran through the area, and Frederick Douglass, African American abolitionist, author, and reformer.
+All of its buildings were demolished in phases between 2003 and 2014.

-The complex was home to such notable figures as Diana Ross, Mary Wilson, Florence Ballard, Loni Love, Smokey Robinson, and Etterlene DeBarge, during their early years.
+The complex was home to such notable figures as Diana Ross, Mary Wilson, Florence Ballard, Loni Love, Smokey Robinson, and Etterlene DeBarge during their formative years.

 History

 Hastings Street

 Hastings Street, originally the center of the Jewish community in Detroit, had become the center of Black culture in Detroit between the 1920s and the 1950s.
 Located at the southern edge of the future Brewster-Douglass Homes, the street was the home of innumerable salons and entertainment venues.
 With the addition of the high-rises and an influx of people moving into the housing, Hastings Street was billed as the place one could fulfill any conceivable need.
 Hastings Street was most famously referenced in the John Lee Hooker song "Boogie Chillen'".